13.14 Referral of a Child to the Kentucky Adoption Profile Exchange (KAPE)

 2. Providing the Adoption Services Branch staff and/or a member of the child's adoption review committee any requested information regarding the current status of a child enrolled in the KAPE program;

-3. Contacting the foster parent (or caregiver) to obtain information about the child, as well as meeting the child within thirty (30) working days of the referral to KAPE to explain the recruitment process;
+3. Contacting the foster parent (or caregiver) to obtain information about the child, and meeting the child within thirty (30) working days of the referral to KAPE to explain the recruitment process;

 Footnotes